Daniel Wurm | 08 Jan 2019

 No, in fact there are two new units that have been proposed to be introduced as core units to address the issues of poor trade skills in the industry.
 These units are on protective coatings and an additional unit on surface preparation.
 In addition, more training will be provided in spray-painting.
 This means that apprentices will recieve additional training in the skills that really make the difference between a handyman and tradesman.

-There are currently 23 compulsory subjects and 8 electives.
+The proposed course includes 25 compulsory subjects and 3 electives.
 This allows employers and students to choose subjects that they feel would be valuable to them and that they can specialise in.
-Employers and students choose up to 4 subjects as electives.
+Employers and students choose up to 3 subjects as electives.
 Therefore, no apprentices are learning everything related to the trade.
-The electives include protective coatings, anti-graffiti coatings, intumescent coatings, financial management, business legal requirements, glazing, advanced wallpapering and advanced decorative finishes (such as murals, gilding and traditional finishes).
+The electives include anti-graffiti coatings, intumescent coatings, financial management, business legal requirements, advanced wallpapering and advanced decorative finishes (such as murals, gilding and traditional finishes).
 This allows painters to specialise in certain skills.
 It is not possible to do all 31 subjects within the time for the apprenticeship.

 No. This has nothing to do with the duration of apprenticeships.
 In fact, we hope we can fit in all the additions to the course!

-The National Painting and Decorating Institute urges all employers and painters to support the proposed changes so that we can bring the trade into the 21st century and provide the industry with the skills they need for the modern building industry.
+The National Painting and Decorating Institute urges all employers and painters to comment on the proposed changes so that we can bring the trade into the 21st century and provide the industry with the skills they need for the modern building industry.

 Feedback closes on April 5th 2019.
 Survey takes 3 minutes to complete